simoninireland/introduction-to-epidemics/src/progress.md

 overlap vary.
 For **Type A** diseases, the incubation period is longer than the latent period.
 This means that a patient can start to transmit the disease before the disease becomes manifest in themselves.
-This happens in cases of {index}`measles`.
+This happens in cases of {index}`measles` and {item}`covid-19`.
 In **Type B** diseases such as {index}`SARS` or {index}`ebola`, by contrast, the incubation period is shorter than the latent period, meaning that asymptomatic patients cannot infect others.
 So despite ebola being a more feared disease than measles, it may be easier to treat epidemiologically since quarantining patients showing symptoms will prevent transmission in the general population (although not to medical staff); in measles, transmission starts before symptoms show themselves, so quarantine based on symptoms is less effective.
 Moreover for some disease the infectious period may continue after the patient has died: the corpses of victims of ebola, which is transmitted *via* bodily fluids, can be extremely infectious for some time after death, meaning that funerals become very dangerous loci of potential infection for mourners.

 ```{raw} latex